Zamir-Khan/Flight-Planner/README.md

 # Flight Planner Project

-Welcome to the Flight Planner project developed for the Data Structures and Algorithms course in Fall 2022 by me.
+Welcome to the Flight Planner project developed for the Data Structures and Algorithms course in Fall 2022.
 This project focuses on creating a dynamic flight planner that efficiently determines the most cost-effective and expeditious routes for flights.
-The planner employs Dijkstra’s algorithm in conjunction with LinkedList data structures to achieve heightened optimization.
+The planner employs Dijkstra's algorithm in conjunction with LinkedList data structures to achieve heightened optimization.
 The project is implemented using Java and showcases strong skills in Object-Oriented Programming.

 ## Features